Screening

 Understanding and Choosing Assessments and Developmental Screeners for Young Children Ages 3–5: Profiles of Selected Measures (2011)

-The Administration for Children and Families released this report, which provides a general overview of screening and assessments, as well as reviews of specific assessments and developmental screeners appropriate for this age group.
+The Administration for Children and Families released this report, which provides a general overview of screening and assessments, and reviews of specific assessments and developmental screeners appropriate for this age group.

 State Guidance